ivanbratovic/laebelmaker/README.md

   -c NAME, --container NAME
                         generate labels for a given container on the system -f FORMAT, --format FORMAT
-                        set output format, one of: [none, docker, compose]
+                        set output format, one of: [none, docker, yaml]
 ```

 ## Examples